Table of Contents

 - Quote it right: Quoting the right price in tender is essential.
 Quote price in such a manner that the buyer perceives it as affordable while it is sustainable for your business too.
 As you are tendering to grow your business, it needs to be sustainable for you.
 Else, you can drop the idea of participating in tender.
 For example, if you know the tender contract location is far away from your region, there would be significant transportation costs involved.
 If you choose to bid, ensure you list all components of transportation and warehousing in your final quotation so that you can still offer value-for-money without losses.

 - Review your response document: After filling in all the details and attaching required files, review your response document.
-Check for any errors and mistakes and also review it from the buyer’s point of view.
+Check for any errors and avoid mistakes while tendering.
+Also, review it from the buyer’s point of view.

 Some of the common terms used in government tenders